indigo7333/wagtail-filter-persistence/README.md

 The plugin uses a middleware that:

-Detects when you're viewing any Wagtail admin page with filters Stores these filters in your session
+Detects when you're viewing any Wagtail admin page with filters Detects when you're saving any Wagtail page or record Stores these filters in your session
 Detects when you return to a previously filtered page Automatically reapplies your stored filters